 - Icy Blue Eyes: Jean-Jacques Annaud, director of Enemy at the Gates, said he wanted Harris specifically for the part of the villain because his eyes were so striking.
 One reviewer of The Rock said he "has a glare that could give Clint Eastwood chills".

-- Mean Character, Nice Actor: Though he's played a lot of villains, by all accounts he's a nice guy (unless you're James Cameron, but see the "almost drowning" incident above).
+- Mean Character, Nice Actor: Though he's played a lot of villains, by all accounts he's a nice guy.
+That is, unless you're James Cameron (but see the "almost drowning" incident above) or Elia Kazan (for whom he refused to applaud when the latter received an Honorary Oscar).

 - Romance on the Set: Met his wife Amy Madigan while filming Places in the Heart.